 With this model, large and long-term projects pass massive workloads to dedicated remote programmers.
 The client, in turn, can control the process and adjust the workflow if needed.
 That gives the client a certain amount of convenience while they can focus on core business tasks and have a piece of mind.

-Thus, companies are left with two choices when moving offshore: opt for an offshore development center or hire a dedicated team.
+Thus, companies have two choices when moving offshore: opt for an offshore development center or hire a dedicated team.
 Of course, your decision should depend on a whole list of factors.
-So let’s consider them and identify the strong sides of each outsourcing option.
+So let’s consider them and identify the strong sides of each option.

 |Project’s length||Both models involve hiring full-time employees and fit long-term projects starting from 1 year.||Both models involve hiring full-time employees and fit long-term projects starting from 1 year.|